endless-sky/endless-sky-wiki/CreatingShips.md

 * `"final explode"`: the same as `"explode"`, but defines an effect that is only included in the final ship explosion, not in the small explosions leading up to that. **(v.
 0.9.0)**

 * `"never disabled"`: If this tag is included (no value need be specified for it), this ship never becomes disabled due to its hull dropping too low.
 This means that it cannot be plundered.
+This tag is not "inherited" by variants of a ship.

 * `"uncapturable"`: If this tag is included (no value need be specified for it), this ship can be boarded but cannot be captured.
-This can be used to mark things that are not really "ships," e.g. a derelict hulk that you can plunder but that cannot be repaired to fly on its own. **(v.
+This can be used to mark things that are not really "ships," e.g. a derelict hulk that you can plunder but that cannot be repaired to fly on its own.
+This tag is not "inherited" by variants of a ship. **(v.
 0.9.0)**

 The "attributes" key should be followed by a list of ship attributes, ideally listed in the following order: